-Found in the Little Hatchet Mountains of New Mexico, at the entrance to the bootheel of southwestern New Mexico, the original town of Hachita was settled around 1875 as a mining camp.
-The mountains supplied the camp with more than just silver and copper, it would also supply its name, which is Spanish for “little hatchet”.
+The original town of Hachita was settled around 1875 when silver, lead, and copper were mined.
+The mountains supplied the camp with more than just silver and copper; it also supplied its name, Spanish for “little hatchet.”

 During these early years, life at the settlement was harsh.
-Not only were residents dealing with the heat of the desert, but also the constant threat of attacks by Apache.
+Not only were residents dealing with the heat of the desert, but also the constant threat of Apache warriors’ attacks.
 However, it didn’t prevent them from creating several productive operations, including the Hornet, the King, and American mines.

-A post office was established in 1882 and the town officially registered its name as Hachita.
+A post office was established in 1882, and the town officially registered its name as Hachita.
 By 1884 Hachita had 300 residents, boasted steam smelting works, several mining company operations, a couple of general stores, and three saloons.
-However its success would be short-lived as the ore played out, and by 1890 the population dropped to around 25.
-The post office held on a few more years before being shuttered in 1898.
+However, its success would be short-lived as the ore played out, and by 1890 the population dropped to around 25.
+The post office held on for a few more years before it was shuttered in 1898.

-In 1902, when tracks were laid for the El Paso and Southwestern Railroad nine miles east of Hachita, another competing settlement sprang up, drawing away from the original town and dividing residents between “Old Hachita” and the new Hachita.
-A post office was established that same year and quickly the new community grew with the addition of saloons, stores, and a hotel.
+In 1902, when tracks were laid for the El Paso and Southwestern Railroad nine miles east of Hachita, another competing settlement sprang up, drawing people and businesses away from the original town and dividing residents between “Old Hachita” and “New Hachita.”
+A post office was established that same year in the new location, and quickly the new community grew with the addition of saloons, stores, and a hotel.
 The El Paso and Southwestern Rail line was one of two that met in Hachita, the other being the Lordsburg & Hachita Railroad.
 Old Hachita would continue to have mining operations until the 1920s but became a complete ghost town after silver prices dropped.

-During the Mexican Revolution in the early 1900s, Mexico President Francisco Madero put pressure on Mormon communities in Northern Mexico, and in August of 1912, about 800 residents of Colonia Diaz, some 80 miles south, fled the country and wound up in Hachita.
-Although most of the refugees relocated with the help of the U.S. Government, and handful stayed becoming permanent residents.
+During the Mexican Revolution in the early 1900s, Mexico President Francisco Madero put pressure on Mormon communities in Northern Mexico.
+In August of 1912, about 800 residents of Colonia Diaz, some 80 miles south, fled the country and wound up in Hachita.
+Most of the refugees relocated with the help of the U.S. Government, and a handful stayed becoming permanent residents.

-In 1917 Hachita gained an outlaw when William E. Walters, also known as Bill Anderson, Billy Brown and Bronco Bill, moved here after getting an early release from prison.
-Walters, a cowboy, and later bandit, at one time riding with the Black Jack Ketchum Gang, had been convicted of train robbery and sentenced to life, but for some reason was let out early.
+In 1917 Hachita gained an outlaw when William E. Walters, also known as Bill Anderson, Billy Brown, and Bronco Bill, moved here after getting an early release from prison.
+Walters, a cowboy, and later a bandit, at one time, rode with the Black Jack Ketchum Gang.
+After being convicted of train robbery and sentenced to life, he was let out early for some reason.
 After moving to Hachita, Walters worked as a wrangler for the Diamond A Cattle Company.
 He died after falling from a windmill tower he was working on.

 Primarily a ranching community, Hachita is located on New Mexico Highway 9, about 44 miles west of Columbus.
 Old Hachita ruins can be found 9 miles further west, south on an unpaved, unnamed road off highway 9.
 The website Ghosts of the Southline has a Google Map for reference.